 Performance Measure 4.4.
-Certified Organizations shall apply knowledge gained through research, science, technology, field experience and the results of monitoring of the effectiveness of conservation-related programs to manage wildlife habitat and contribute to the conservation of biological diversity.
+Certified Organizations shall apply knowledge gained through research, science, technology and field experience to manage wildlife habitat and contribute to the conservation of biological diversity.

-- 1. Collection of information on Forests with Exceptional Conservation Value and other biodiversity-related data through forest inventory processes, mapping, or participation in external programs, such as NatureServe, state or provincial heritage programs, or other reputable organizations.
-Such participation may include providing non-proprietary scientific information, time, and assistance by staff, or in-kind or direct financial support. - 2.
-A program to incorporate data collected, research results and field applications of biodiversity and ecosystem research into forest management decisions. - 3.
-Individually or collaboratively participate in or support research that demonstrates the conservation outcomes resulting from management strategies.
+- Collection of information on Forests with Exceptional Conservation Value and other biodiversity-related data through forest inventory processes, mapping or participation in external programs, such as NatureServe, state or provincial heritage programs, or other credible systems.
+Such participation may include providing non-proprietary scientific information, time and assistance by staff, or in-kind or direct financial support. - 2.
+A methodology to incorporate data collected, research results and field applications of biodiversity and ecosystem research into forest management decisions. - 3.
+Individually or collaboratively participate in or support research that clarifies the conservation outcomes resulting from management strategies.